darth10/darth10.github.io/resources/templates/md/posts/linq-is-not-quick/linq-is-not-quick.md

 [quote by Linus Torvalds](https://softwareengineering.stackexchange.com/questions/163185/torvalds-quote-about-good-programmer) regarding the use of appropriate data structures.

-> _"Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships."_
+> _"Bad programmers worry about the code._
+_Good programmers worry about data structures and their relationships."_

+Developers often conflate premature optimization with understanding performance implications of certain features and writing code accordingly.
+Optimization largely involves lots of measurements through profiling and even digging into the generated IL or machine code if needed.
+There's practically no value to be gained from guessing where your performance bottlenecks are.
+If you know that a given method will be called frequently beforehand, it's definitely a good idea to implement something reasonably performant at the first go.
+That's probably the reasoning behind the contributing guidelines of Roslyn, the C# compiler itself, stating that LINQ should be avoided in certain places.

 To be fair, LINQ isn't really a part of the C# or F# languages.
 It's an assortment of extension methods in the standard library that you have to import